 The start and end dates of the scheduled deferred exam period are published in the Schedule of Dates in the Undergraduate Calendar.
-The actual date and time of the exam requested by the student will be communicated to the student via their uoguelph email account once the deferred exam schedule is finalized.
-The deferred exam schedule will also be posted on Webadvisor.
+The deferred exam schedule will be posted on Webadvisor and the link will be communicated to the student via their uoguelph email account once the deferred exam schedule is finalized.